burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide helps resolve a status issue (OK, synchronizing, etc.) that may occur with files and folders in the kDrive directory structure in Windows Explorer, in case these indications no longer match reality.
+This guide helps resolve an issue with statuses (OK, in progress, etc.) that may occur with the files and folders in the kDrive tree in Windows Explorer, in case these indications no longer match reality.

 Resolve the issue of incorrect statuses